Best Things to Do in London – Top Attractions, Hidden Gems & Tips | Path To Places

 💸 Free Things to Do in London

-Visit Natural History Museum and see its dinosaur skeletons
+• Visit the Natural History Museum and see its dinosaur skeletons

 🍴 Best Food Experiences in London

-London is a global foodie hub, with flavors from every corner of the world.
+London is a global culinary hub, where you can taste flavors from every corner of the world.
+From traditional British dishes to international street food, the city has something for every palate.

 Things to Do in London at Night